2002 Portuguese legislative election: Opinion polling

 The following table shows the opinion polls of voting intention of the Portuguese voters before the election.
-Those parties that are listed were represented in parliament (1999-2002).
 Included is also the result of the Portuguese general elections in 1999 and 2002 for reference.

+Voter turnout

+The table below shows voter turnout throughout election day including voters from Overseas.
+Due to lack of data from the 1999 election, it's not possible to compare the turnout throughout election day between the two elections.